 Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of

-\$0 copayment for each oneway Medicare-covered trip.
-Non-emergency ambulance services include Medicarecovered services only.
+\$0 copayment or 20% coinsurance for each one-way Medicare-covered trip.
+Non-emergency ambulance services include Medicare-covered services only.

-Please see "Transportation (Supplemental)" for additional non-emergency benefits.
+Please see "Transportation (Supplemental)" for